 This NHS Guide to Food Allergies has lots of helpful information about the causes, symptoms and treatment of food allergies.

 Before we proceed, let’s determine what legal responsibilities restaurants, cafes and other dining establishments are responsible for, regarding food allergies.
 Restaurants are of course in no way responsible for a customer’s allergies, or how they choose to manage their medical condition.
-However, according to the law, all food and beverage suppliers must clearly indicate 14 specific allergenic ingredients, either on the item’s packaging or on the menu.
+However, according to the law, it requires food and beverage suppliers to clearly indicate 14 specific allergenic ingredients, either on the item’s packaging or on the menu.
 Not doing so is negligence.
-Therefore if a customer suffers from a food allergy and consumes an allergenic ingredient because the allergenic ingredient was not labelled or indicated, the food supplier could be held legally liable for any injuries caused and have to pay the customer compensation.
-Many restaurants also have a policy of telling customers to ask staff about which foods are safe for them to eat if they have an allergy, which will cover any food allergies not covered by the law.
+Therefore if a customer suffers from a food allergy and consumes an allergenic ingredient because the allergenic ingredient was not labelled or indicated on food allergen labelling, the food supplier could be held legally liable for any injuries caused and have to pay the customer compensation.
+Many restaurants also have a policy of telling customers to ask restaurant staff about which foods are safe for them to eat if they have an allergy, which will cover any food allergies not covered by the law.
 If a staff member incorrectly informs a customer about the allergenic ingredients in a food items because of lack of staff training then this could also be taken as negligence on the part of the restaurant.

 - Cereals containing gluten, which can trigger someone suffering from a cereal allergy, wheat allergy or gluten allergy, amongst other problems.